Coronavirus Update: Visitor Guidelines

 - 1 visitor allowed per patient

-Please note that we’ve had many visitors lining up on the bridge from our Nott Street parking garage into the hospital prior to our 4 p.m. start of visiting hours.
+Please note that visitors should park in the parking garage off Nott Street.
+Please do not use the garage off Rosa Road to help ease the screening process.
+Also, we’ve had many visitors lining up on the bridge from our Nott Street parking garage into the hospital prior to our 4 p.m. start of visiting hours.
 In order to promote social distancing, we are now asking visitors who come prior to 4 p.m. to wait in their cars until visiting hours open at 4 p.m.

 Thank you for your patience and understanding as we put in new safety measures to limit the spread of the virus—and protect our patients, staff, and you!

 Editors Note (6/26/20): Following Gov. Cuomo’s and the Department of Health's announcement to activate a travel advisory, we have amended our visitor restrictions and guidelines as stated below.
 We recommend you check this site regularly for the most up-to-date information.

 On June 24, Gov. Andrew Cuomo announced that NY, NJ and CT have activated a travel advisory that mandates a 14-day quarantine for anyone coming from a state with significantly increased positive transmission rates.
 Visitors who have traveled from these states in the past 14 days, will not be permitted to enter our facilities.
 Updated information on states from which individuals must quarantine can be found here: https://coronavirus.health.ny.gov/home

 This travel advisory does not apply to individuals passing through one of the designated states for a limited duration (i.e., less than 24 hours).
 All other visitor restrictions and exceptions will remain in place at Ellis Hospital, McClellan Street Health Center, Medical Center of Clifton Park, and Bellevue Woman's Center during all other hours, including restrictions and compassionate exceptions for end of life, and COVID patients.